This policy affects students, faculty, and staff of St. John’s College and use of all of the information technology systems belonging to the college.

 In turn, you bear citizenship responsibilities to preserve these rights for your fellow technology system users.
 This statement of rights and responsibilities is grounded in the community standards and policies outlined in the college’s student, tutor and staff handbooks.

 Your Right: Privacy.
-No other user may browse, access, copy or change your computer files without your authorization.
+No other user may browse, access, or change your computer files without either your authorization, or a demonstrated need and permission from the personnel department and the director of ITS.

 Your Responsibility: To uphold your right to privacy and that of your fellow users by not allowing another individual to use your computer account, and by not using another person’s account or attempting to gain access to their files without authorization.